Sullivanstatistics/saved-old-course/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:1a76220ea7
 ##Putting all the `if` and `else` statements together.

 We have now made it so we can classify if a person is obese to not obese.
 However with BMI there are many more categories.
+In each category the number represents an inclusive number.

 | Category | BMI   |
 | -------- | ----- |